PrimeAcademy/dockerizing-application/README.md

 ## Introducing the Issue

 We have a simple Client Side / Front-End Application that we want to maintain across different teammates and different environments.
-Typically we would be asking our team to run `npm install` to download dependencies and then running `npm start` to kick off the live loading server for local development.
+Typically we would be asking our team to run:
+    - `npm install`
+    - `npm start`
+After that we would expect that they should be able to run and develop for the application locally.
 Seems pretty straight forward at first glance but...

 1. What if someone on the team is on Windows and not Mac?
 1. What if someone on the team has an older version of Node.js loaded that isn't compatible with our application?